awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 ```

 **Note**
 Requests using curl are unauthenticated and rely on an IP\-based access policy\.
-For examples of signed requests, see [[ERROR] BAD/MISSING LINK TEXT](#es-indexing-programmatic)\.
+For examples of signed requests, see [Programmatic Indexing](#es-indexing-programmatic)\.

 Elasticsearch indices have the following naming restrictions: